layoutBox/FlexLayout/README.md

 <a name="accessing_flexbox_view"></a>
 ### Accessing flex item's UIView
 It is possible to access the flex items's UIView using `flex.view`.
-This is particularly usefull when using `flex.define()` method.
+This is particularly useful when using `flex.define()` method.

 ###### Example:
 This example creates a flexbox container and sets its alpha to 0.8.